ajarvis/flexboxgrid/README.md

 - Removal of non-grid flex helpers (alignment, order, etc)
 - Support for deep nested SCSS maps
 - Simplified column naming (e.g. no need to identify mobile devices as the baseline)
+- Optional row and column padding collapse modifiers
+- Support for both fixed and fluid containers

 Setup
 ---------
 - Import the `flexgrid.scss` file into your project.
-- Add config settings below to your global config file.
+- Add config settings below to your global config file
+- Set tokens for breakpoint names and widths

 Config
 ---------